 Like Ali and Peynircioğlu (2006) we found main effects of emotion and lyrics on listeners’ ratings of the excerpts, and an interaction between them when ratings of excerpts intended to convey the four categories of emotion (happy and calm, sad and angry) were combined into two categories, positive and negative.
 Our results differed from those of Ali and Peynircioğlu, however, as our participants awarded lower, not higher, ratings to happy excerpts than to calm, angry and sad excerpts, and the highest ratings to calm excerpts.
 Our results also differed from those of Ali and Peynircioğlu because excerpts with lyrics received higher, not lower, ratings than excerpts without lyrics, and this affected the interaction between lyrics and emotions (positive vs. negative).

 There are several possible explanations for the differences between the two sets of results.
 First, our experiment was not an exact replication because, although we attempted to obtain the stimuli used in the original study, the authors told us that they were unavailable.
 The no-lyrics stimuli consisted of pre-existing recordings of jazz and classical melodies to which Ali and Peynircioğlu added lyrics taken from popular songs.
 It has been proposed by Song et al. (2016) that music in popular and classical genres may elicit different kinds of perceived emotion, as may music composed for different instruments (Hailstone et al., 2009).
 Our stimuli consisted of pairs of excerpts from the same songs, half popular tunes and half classical, with and without lyrics.
 In creating these novel stimuli, we may have introduced confounding variables such as the use of the sung syllable (/nō/) in the no-lyrics excerpts, which could have semantic associations.
 Second, unlike Ali and Peynircioğlu, who did not specify the basis on which their stimuli were to be rated, we prompted participants to rate the excerpts on the basis of the emotions they perceived rather than the emotions they felt.
 There is evidence that different mechanisms underlie the experience and perception of emotion, which influence the way they are rated (Gabrielsson, 2001; Juslin, & Västfjäll, 2008).
-Lack of generalizability has long been noted as a problem in psychology (e.g., Durgin et al., 2012) and is still under discussion (e.g., Yarkoni, 2022); should be of concern to music psychologists as in all other sub-disciplines of psychology.
+Lack of generalizability has long been noted as a problem in psychology (e.g., Durgin et al., 2012) and is still under discussion (e.g., Yarkoni, 2022); this should be of concern to music psychologists as in all other sub-disciplines of psychology.

 A third and perhaps more plausible explanation for the discrepancy between the two sets of findings is that Ali and Peynircioğlu (2006) made a Type I error.
 With only 32 participants their sample was relatively small, and they tested a large number of variables, which could have produced unstable results.
 Human error may have played a role, too.
 We submitted the means reported by Ali and Peynircioğlu (Experiment 1) to a Granularity-Related Inconsistency of Means (GRIM) test (Brown & Heathers, 2017) for the purposes of preparing the figures provided in the present report.
 This showed that only 7/16 (44%) means could have been obtained given the sample size.
 Similar inconsistencies were found in the subsequent three experiments reported in the article, with 8/12 (66%), 4/12 (43%), and 7/16 (44%) possible values respectively.